-In 2002, the Texas Commission on Environmental Quality enacted the Houston/Galveston SIP regulations requiring reductions in NOx emissions in an eight-county area surrounding Houston.
+In 2002, the Texas Commission on Environmental Quality enacted the Houston/Galveston SIP regulations requiring reductions in NOx emissions in an eightcounty area surrounding Houston.
 Trunkline's Cypress compressor station is affected and required the installation of emission controls.
-Regulations also require certain grandfathered facilities in Texas to enter into the new source permit program, which may require the installation of emission controls at one additional facility owned by the Company.
+Regulations also require certain grandfathered facilities in East Texas to enter into the new source permit program, which may require the installation of emission controls at one additional facility owned by the Company.
 Management estimates capital improvements of \$17.6 million will be needed at the two affected East Texas locations.
-Approximately \$16.6 million of the \$17.6 million of capital expenditures have been incurred as of June 30, 2007.
+Approximately \$16.7 million of the \$17.6 million of capital expenditures have been incurred as of September 30, 2007.
 Permit limits were placed on grandfathered engines at two facilities in West Texas that are owned by PEPL.
-An estimated \$3 million in capital expenditures will be required to comply with permit limitations for the West Texas facilities.
+An estimated \$1.5 million in capital expenditures will be required to comply with permit limitations for the West Texas facilities.

 The U.S. EPA promulgated various Maximum Achievable Control Technology (MACT) rules in February 2004.
 The rules require that PEPL and Trunkline control Hazardous Air Pollutants (HAPs) emitted from certain internal combustion engines at major HAPs sources.
 Most PEPL and Trunkline compressor stations are major HAPs sources.
 The HAPs pollutant of concern for PEPL and Trunkline is formaldehyde.
-The rule, which has a final implementation date of June 2007, seeks to reduce formaldehyde emissions by 76 percent from these engines, by requiring use of catalytic controls.
+The rule, with which PEPL and Trunkline are in compliance and which had a final implementation date of June 2007, seeks to reduce formaldehyde emissions by 76 percent from these engines by requiring use of catalytic controls.
 PEPL has one engine fully regulated under this rule.
 For the other PEPL and Trunkline engines potentially subject to the engine MACT rule, emission controls and operating restrictions have been used to lower emissions below MACT thresholds.
-Management expects that compliance with these regulations will necessitate an estimated expenditure of \$1.2 million for capital improvements, based on current projections.
+Compliance with these regulations necessitated an estimated expenditure of \$1.2 million for capital improvements.